marghost/docker/README.md

 ```
 Dont forget to edit "LOCAL_NETWORK=X.X.0.0/16" variable to make the docker accessible.

+### EDITH 2023-07-17
+If you use Nordvpn :
+You need to generate the credentials needed by openvpn.
+To do that you need to login to nordvpn website.
+Then go to Services > Nordvpn.
+Scroll to the "manual install" section.
+Click on the "manual nordvpn config" button.
+Save the generated login and password.

 ## Pihole
 Install pihole inside docker.
 (Docker version 23.0.1)
 ```